isabella232/journeys.en/help/using/about/usermanagement.md

     ![](../assets/user_management_4.png)

-Your user should then receive an email redirecting him to your Journey orchestration instance.
+Your user should then receive an email redirecting to your Journey orchestration instance.